algolia/autocomplete/packages/website/docs/using-algolia-insights-plugin.md

 :::note

-You must set the [`clickAnalytics`](https://www.algolia.com/doc/api-reference/api-parameters/clickAnalytics/) query parameter to `true` to properly send click and conversion events from your autocomplete .
+You must set the [`clickAnalytics`](https://www.algolia.com/doc/api-reference/api-parameters/clickAnalytics/) query parameter to `true` to properly send click and conversion events from your autocomplete.

 :::